Graduate teaching opportunities in the Department

-We are seeking well-motivated Graduate Teaching Assistants (GTAs) to assist in the development, production and assessment of our new online Global Masters in Public Health (GMPH) at Imperial College.
+We are seeking well-motivated Graduate Teaching Assistants (GTAs) to assist in the delivery, on-going development, and assessment of our Masters programmes within the Department of Surgery and Cancer.

 What does the role involve?

-- Ideally, we are looking for someone who can support the development for at least 2 days per week (approx. 10-15 hours) with the option of flexible working and starting as soon as possible.
+Ideally, we are looking for someone who can support various aspects flexibly across different modules at different points of the academic year with the option of flexible working/working remotely and starting as soon as possible.

 If recruited as a casual worker the rate of pay depends on the type of work carried out, which would be either:

-You must have the right to work in the UK for this position.
+You must have the right to work in the UK and a valid National Insurance Number for this position.